 A CMOS sensor can be sensitive from 300-400 to 1000 nm, covering both visible and NIR (Near InfraRed) wavelengths.
 Major advantages of CMOS cameras are their high speed, their large field of view, and their attractive prices.
 Furthermore, they keep getting more and more sensitive and tend to replace EMCCD cameras for less-demanding applications.

-Additional information about C-BLUE cameras can be found here
+Additional information about our high speed low light visible C-BLUE cameras can be found here

 What is an EMCCD camera?

 EMCCD stands for Electron Multiplying Charge Coupled Device.
 EMCCD sensors and cameras operate in the visible range from 400 to 900 nm.